templecloud/hvm/README.md

 If you are security minded you might want to glance though the code to make sure you are happy.

+NB: HVM doe not work yet if Helm has also been installed with the system package manager.
+TODO: Fix this issue.

 ---

 ## Running